-TO-DAY in consequence we draw the lessons of this anniversary, not in I dwelling on the past, but in looking to the present and the future.
+Today in consequence we draw the lessons of this anniversary, not in dwelling on the past, but in looking to the present and the future.
 All these twenty years have only been preparation for the greatest tasks and responsibilities that now fall to the working class and the Communist Party in this deepest crisis of the capitalist order which is tearing the world to pieces in the present war.
 Will the working class of Britain, of France, of Germany be ready and able in time to accomplish their task before the deepest abyss of destruction, misery and enslavement has been reached?
 Will they prevail to win the way from this war to the victory of the working class and socialism?
-This is the one question which matters to-day, which dominates every other.
-The answer to this question will only be determined in action.
+This is the one question which matters today, which dominates every other.
 This we know: there is no other way out; every delay only brings greater suffering and makes more urgent and insistent the task.
-Every development of the crisis of capitalism makes more emphatic the need of a powerful Communist Party leading the mass movement as the vital need of the whole labour movement.
-We have already had to pay dear for the absence of such a mass Communist Party leading the labour movement in this country.
+Every development of the crisis of capitalism makes more emphatic the need of a powerful Communist Party leading the mass movement as the vital need of the whole labor movement.

+We have already had to pay dear for the absence of such a mass Communist Party leading the labor movement in this country.
 It has already cost two wars; and this is not the end, till the lesson be learned.
-In the midst of the conditions of war we need more than ever to build up the strength of the Communist Praty.
+In the midst of the conditions of war we need more than ever to build up the strength of the Communist Party.
 We need to awaken the whole working class movement to independence and renewed struggle.
-Widely and still more widely our agitation on all the burning issues, great and small, which face the people to-day needs to reach out to all sections and build up the united movement of the people led by the working class.
-In the conditions of war, courageous struggle, initiative, limitless energy and sacrifice, confidence in the strength of the workers, the spirit that gives way before no obstacles these are the conditions of victory.
+Widely and still more widely our agitation on all the burning issues, great and small, which face the people today needs to reach out to all sections and build up the united movement of the people led by the working class.

+In the conditions of war, courageous struggle, initiative, limitless energy and sacrifice, confidence in the strength of the workers, the spirit that gives way before no obstacles-these are the conditions of victory.

 The Communists need to be able to guide the mass movement stage by stage, from the first beginnings of confused awakening and groping, to understand the feelings of the people, to express their real deepest aspirations against the lies and distortions of the official propaganda, to advance those slogans which carry forward the movement at the given stage of development, which awaken the consciousness of the people, tear down illusions, lay bare the gulf between the interests of the people and the ruling class, and build up the unity and solidarity of the working people to defend their own interests and advance to take their fate into their own hands.
-The unity of the mass movement and Communism-herein lies the urgent need of the labour movement, the one way forward, the solution of all the problems which to-day more than ever before carry with them the issues of life or death for the people.
-R. P. D.
+The unity of the mass movement and communism: herein lies the urgent need of the labor movement, the one way forward, the solution of all the problems which today more than ever before carry with them the issues of life or death for the people.